 Significant judgement or estimate Summary of management's approach Audit Comments Assessment Land and Building valuations - £130m Other land and buildings comprises £97.953m of specialised assets, namely fire stations, which are required to be valued at depreciated replacement cost (DRC) at year end, reflecting the cost of a modern equivalent asset necessary to deliver the same service provision.
 The remainder of other land and buildings (£0.613m) are not specialised in nature and are required to be valued at existing use in value (EUV) at year end.
 Other non Land and Building assets totalling £31.6m are valued at historic cost in line with the Code.
 The Authority has engaged Norfolk Property Services to complete the valuation of properties as at 31 March 2021.
 All assets were revalued in 2020/21.
 The total year end valuation of land and buildings was £98.566m, a net decrease of £4m from 2019/20 (£102.664m).
-We have, or are in the process of performing the following: assessed the competence of management's expert; tested the completeness and accuracy of the underlying information used to determine the estimate; considered the impact of any changes to valuation method; reviewed the consistency of estimate against the Gerald Eve report; reviewed the reasonableness of the decrease in estimate; and reviewed the adequacy of disclosures of the estimate in the financial statements.
-At the time of writing this report we have not identified any material concerns from our review.
+We have performed the following: assessed the competence of management's expert; tested the completeness and accuracy of the underlying information used to determine the estimate; considered the impact of any changes to valuation method; reviewed the consistency of estimate against the Gerald Eve report; reviewed the reasonableness of the decrease in estimate; and reviewed the adequacy of disclosures of the estimate in the financial statements.
+Based on the work completed we consider the key assumptions reasonable.
+This is within the context of the disclosed material uncertainty.
 Light Purple